 The following supplemental instructions for 400/600 courses were created by a joint committee composed of members of the Graduate Council and the University Courses and Curricula Committee.
 This was done to ensure the quality of the graduate student experience when graduate students take courses with undergraduates.
 Compliance with these instructions should produce graduate student experiences in these courses commensurate with the level of academic excellence to which the University of Nevada, Reno is committed.

-Answers to these questions and other issues that address the qualitative and quantitative differences between graduate components of a 400/600 course should be presented as an addendum to STEP 2 (A) and be part of the course syllabus.
-This material should then be attached to the New or Changed Course Proposal form with the other required documentation.
+Answers to these questions and other issues that address the qualitative and quantitative differences between graduate components of a 400/600 course should be part of the course syllabus and attached to the New or Changed Course Proposal form with the other required documentation.